 Supervisors are asked to:

-Supervisors are asked to complete the report at the end of the placement and forward it to the Professional Experience Officer by post or fax (details provided on the report form).
+We value your professional feedback and ask that host supervisors complete a Supervisor's Report at the end of the placement period.
 Please note that the Supervisor's Report may be completed in consultation with the student on placement.